 About Me

-In YEARNERS, readers will experience the difficulties that Latinos experience when they consider launching political campaigns.
-Like Tony Sanchez, wealthy Herson Moya decides to spend $30 million of his own money to run for Texas governor.
-Although he knows that his wife Ana, two married daughters, their husbands, and friends can only help so much, Herson follows his dream.
-YEARNERS demonstrates the extent to which ambitious LATINOS seek votes, working even without requesting contributions, like Sanchez did when he bravely ran against Governor Rick Perry in 2002.
+In YEARNERS, readers will see what Latinos face when launching a political campaign.
+Several decades after Tony Sanchez’s unsuccessful bid for Texas governor in 2002, rich Herson Moya decides to use $30 million of his own money to run for that same office.
+Although he knows that his wife Ana, two married daughters, their husbands, and friends can only help so much, Herson moves forward.
+YEARNERS shows how ambitious LATINOS seek votes, working even without requesting contributions, like Sanchez did when he bravely ran against Governor Rick Perry.

-Why?
 I graduated in 1970 from UT/Austin, the campus that claims, “What Starts Here Changes the World.”
-Following four years of graduate studies at SUNY/Buffalo, UC/Berkely offered me an English faculty position, surprising family members and friends because no one expected that outcome!
+After four years of graduate studies at SUNY/Buffalo, UC/Berkely offered me an English faculty position, surprising family members and friends because who expected that outcome!

-After freshman and sophomore years at Pan American University in my Edinburg hometown, I left Austin for snowy Buffalo, where I spent 4 years.
-In western New York, I taught and read American Literature and finished a Ph.D. dissertation in English on “Old Men in Classic American Literature” in 1974.
+Following my freshman and sophomore years at Pan American University in my Edinburg hometown, I also left Austin for snowy Buffalo, where I spent 4 years.
+In western New York, I taught, read American Literature, and finished a Ph.D. dissertation on “Old Men in Classic American Literature” in 1974.

-That summer, the country’s most highly-ranked English Department hired me, the first Chicano to teach American Literature at UC/Berkeley!
+That eventful summer, the country’s top-ranked English Department hired me, the first Chicano to teach American Literature at UC/Berkeley!
 My dissertation chapter on Hawthorne, I later learned, had impressed search committee members.
-Remarkable is that I had consciously avoided speaking English until the 8th grade–when I was about to transfer to Edinburg High School–because, like my male classmates, I felt that using English would turn me into a gringo.
-Boy, was I deluded!
+What’s remarkable is that I had consciously avoided speaking English until the 8th grade!
+Why?
+Because I grew up thinking that speaking English would turn me into a Gringo!
+How deluded can one be!

-At Berkeley, my wife Rita and I lived a dream.
-She taught elementary bilingual education in nearby Oakland, and we happily raised a son and a daughter in a beautiful pink house I describe during our California life in WHY AFFIRMATIVE ACTION REMAINS NECESSARY.
-Besides teaching, I edited the early work of Anaya, Rivera, and Mendez, three of the first Chicano writers who created literary worlds that motivate students of Latino, African American, and other badly-misunderstood ethnic disciplines.
+At Berkeley, my wife Rita and I lived a dream life.
+She taught elementary bilingual education in Oakland, and we happily raised a son and a daughter in a beautiful pink house I describe in WHY AFFIRMATIVE ACTION REMAINS NECESSARY.
+Besides teaching, I edited the early work of Anaya, Rivera, and Mendez, three of the first Chicano fiction writers who still motivate students of Latino, African American, and other unappreciated ethnic disciplines.

-When my Berkeley tenure path failed to materialize, Rita and I returned to Texas.
-I next taught for 7 years at UH-Clear Lake, next-door to the NASA Johnson Space Center.
+When my Berkeley tenure path did not materialize, Rita and I returned to Texas.
+I then taught at UH-Clear Lake for 7 years, next-door to the NASA Johnson Space Center.
 In 1986, I applied and was invited to serve as Dean of Arts and Sciences at Texas Southmost College in Brownsville, a community college.
-A year and a half later, when TSC balked at asking the UT and the TAMU systems for inclusion, I returned to my UH position and published my first book in 1989.
+A year and a half later, when TSC balked at asking the UT and the TAMU systems for campus inclusion, I returned to my UH position and published my first book in 1989.
 In 1990, 2 New York Times Book Reviews and 20 plus articles secured me a full Professorship in the Humanities at UH-Clear Lake.

-In 1991, when I was elected MELUS president, Texas A&M University invited me to interview for a tenured English position.
-In College Station, I taught and served as an administrator for 26 years, retiring in 2017.
+In 1991, I was elected MELUS president.
+Texas A&M University shortly after invited me to interview for a tenured English position, where I taught for the last 26 years of my teaching career before retiring in 2017.

-For more information, please see “marcoportales.com” and “booksbymarco.com”.
+For more information, see “marcoportales.com” and “booksbymarco.com”.
 My books are available through bookstores, Amazon, and Kindle:

 • Why Affirmative Action Remains Necessary, a Memoir (Amazon and Kindle Direct Publishing, 2023)